apache/causeway-site/content/intro/tutorials/step-by-step-petclinic.md

 This supports the following use cases:

+* register a Pet
 * register an Owner
-* register a Pet
+* maintain a Pet's details
 * check in a Pet to visit the clinic
-* add a note to a Pet during a visit
 * enter a diagnosis
 * check out a Pet to visit the clinic